boytchev/suica/docs/suica.md

 [**Three.js**](https://threejs.org/) provides the graphical backbone of Suica.
 It is loaded automatically by Suica, so `three.min.js` file must be present alongside `suica.js` or `suica.min.js`.

 The general structure of a web page that uses Suica needs a few tags.
-The tag `<script>` with attrbute `src` pointing to the Suica library loads and activates Suica.
+The tag `<script>` with attribute `src` pointing to the Suica library loads and activates Suica.
 The drawing canvas is defined with `<suica>` tag inside `<body>`.
 The part of the scene that is created in HTML is inside this `<suica>` tag.
 The part of the scene that is created with JavaScript commands is inside a separate `<script>` tag.

 ```html